rintala/swedish-tea/content/blog/kattis-intro-2/index.md

 We declare the numberOfEntries variable as an integer, since for this problem, we know the first row will always contain the number of entries as an integer.
 Scanf will parse the arguments according to a format string, i.e. the first parameter we provide to Scanf.
 The format string in this case is `"%d"`, where we specify we are looking for an integer of base 10.
 The second parameter is a pointer to the variable where the matching value from stdin will be stored, in this case we point to the variable `numberOfEntries` via the pointer `&numberOfEntries`.

-For the second row of the output I declare a function `readEntries(n int)`, that will take an arbitrary number `n` and read that many entries into a slice:
+For the second row of the output I declare a function `readEntries(n int)`, that will take an arbitrary number `n` and read this number of entries into a slice:

 ```go
 func readEntries(n int) ([]int, error) {